 Phases to follow:

 Identify the primary goal of the website in collaboration with the website’s owner and other stakeholders.
 We talked about the main aspects of goal identifying at the beginning of this article.
-Still, it is crucial to keep those aspects in view all the time to make sure we are not getting out of the track, after all, the goal is the central aspect of the web development process.
+Still, it is crucial to keep those aspects in view all the time to make sure we are not getting out of track, after all, the goal is the central aspect of the web development process.

 If we did not get clear answers to those initial questions, the whole project could end up going in the wrong direction.
 Write them up if you think you need it.
 Keep the focus on directing working knowledge to your target audience better than your competition does.

 A common difficulty faced by designers is that many times the scope of the website is not well identified by the owners (or even by the designers themselves).
-When this happens, you start designing your website but them your process expands, or changes altogether during the design process and when you notice, besides the website you are also developing a web app, emails, and push negotiations.
+When this happens, you start designing your website but then your process expands, or changes altogether during the design process and when you notice, besides the website you are also developing a web app, emails, and push negotiations.

 These modifications might be needed, but they lead to more work, and the expectations change, the budget and timeline need to expand, and the project is not the same anymore.
 And could even become unrealistic.